 He is officially a senior!
 Only one more year — you hope — and you will be celebrating his graduation.
 You may think your support is no longer needed, nor desired, but you can rest assured he still will be looking to you for guidance as he takes the final steps of his college career.

-Many of the questions seniors reflect on during their final year are similar to the questions they will be asked in job interviews or on graduate school applications
+- Many of the questions seniors reflect on during their final year are similar to the questions they will be asked in job interviews or in graduate school applications

 - What do I want out of this life?

 - What's important to me — what I am doing, or how much I am making?

 - Why did I decide to pursue this major and career field?

 - Do I want, or need, to continue my college education?
 When and how?

 - Take the first step in job or graduate school search

 - Renewed awareness of academic strengths and weaknesses